llucas314/Super-Bowl-API/README.md

 # super-bowl-api

-This repository is a Super Bowl Facts API created with ExpressJS and MongoDB.
+This repository is a Super Bowl facts API created with ExpressJS and MongoDB.
 It lists stats about the games, halftime shows, and ratings.

 ## Screenshots